 The final effect we can use to make the reflection appear like water is to add a ripple effect.
 Ensure you select the duplicated layer in the Layers Panel and head to Filter > Distort > Ripple.

 Here you can set the amount of ripple and view the effect in the preview as you edit the settings.
 It is best to keep the Size set to Small for the most subtle effect.

 The resulting image looks like a scene reflected in moving water.

 How To Add To An Existing Reflection In Photoshop

 In some creative instances where you add a sky replacement to an image, any reflective surfaces (like water) must reflect the new sky.
-Unfortunately, most sky replacement tools don’t take this into consideration so you have to add a reflection manually.
-Luckily it’s quite easy to do with the following steps.
+Unfortunately, most sky replacement tools don’t take this into consideration, so you have to add a reflection manually.
+Luckily it’s quite easy to make a reflection in Photoshop with the following steps.

 Step 1: Flip The Image Vertically

 Once you have replaced the sky in Photoshop, keep a copy of the image you used for the new sky (or another object you added) above the original image layer.
 Then flip the sky (or object) image.
 To do this, press Control + T (Win) or Command + T (Mac) to select the image layer.